 In summary, the GATE development experiences of Taiwan and Finland indicate that implementing GATE with consideration given to cultural context has enabled both countries to achieve favorable results.
 Taiwan's approach to GATE, which is strongly policy-supported and multiple development (Wu, 2013), and Finland's approach, which avoids labeling students as gifted and talented (Johnson, 2015), have been successful and may serve as a reference for the future development of GATE policies in other countries.

-gray-shaded cells in the law row indicate the years in which GATE regulations were implemented in Taiwan.
+Appendix I: Comparison of changes in the GATE policy sources of Taiwan and Finland over time gray-shaded cells in the law row indicate the years in which GATE regulations were implemented in Taiwan.